Regularly Updated Latest News, Quarterly

 Papers, preprints, and presentations in Sections R and ST are assigned to the following topical categories:

 - Conductors (composite) and Cables

 - Other Supporting Activities

 - History of Superconductivity and Related.

 Only electronic submissions are acceptable.
-Regular CR, RN and ST papers and paper highlights (STH), other than conference/meeting documents, can be submitted in either WORD or LaTex format when using SNF template.
+Regular R, RN and ST papers and paper highlights (STH), other than conference/meeting documents, can be submitted in either WORD or LaTex format when using SNF template.
 All other contributions should be submitted in the WORD format only.
 Authors writing exclusively in LaTex may also submit a PDF file.
 However, this complicates the editorial correction process and is not desirable.

-The main purpose of a review or critical overview of an applied topic is to provide professionally correct and possibly also tutorial information and insight into:
+The main purpose of a review or overview of an applied topic is to provide professionally correct and possibly also tutorial information and insight into:

 - The scientific/technical background or principle of the topic or field, its main characteristics (technical, economical, with “essential numbers”),

 - the role of superconductivity and advantages it provides,